LyndonPanton/BinaryAgents/README.md

 > 1. Enter a binary string into the input field
 > 2. Press the _Convert_ button
 > 3. The binary string will be converted to human readable format and displayed

+## Requirements
+> 1. This project requires a browser to run
+> 2. The browser must have JavaScript available and enabled